reach-sh/reach-lang/docs/src/tut/mkt/index.md

 It takes `payment` as argument and logs to the console a message confirming payment by the `buyer`.

 * Line 34 defines the `reportTransfer` `{!rsh} function`.
-It takes `payment` as argument and logs to the console a message transfer of funds to the `seller`.
+It takes `payment` as argument and logs to the console a message showing that funds have been transfer to the `seller`.

 * Lines 35 to 39 defines the `reportFulfillment`.
 It takes in `p` (i.e. `product`) and `amt` (i.e. quantity requested by the `buyer`).